-This is an especially good option for people who have private student loans since there are no federal student loan protections you’d give up by refinancing.
-If you do have federal student loans, it’s wise to think long and hard about whether it’s worth giving up federal protections (like income-driven repayment plans and PSLF) in return for a lower interest rate.
+This is an excellent option for people who have private student loans since there are no federal student loan protections you’d give up by refinancing.
+If you do have federal student loans, think long and hard about whether it’s worth giving up federal protections (like income-driven repayment plans and PSLF) in return for a lower interest rate.

 Strategy #2: Buy a house first

 Feeling antsy to buy a house?
 You’re not alone.
-Here are three major perks of opting for this strategy instead.
+Here are three major perks of opting for this strategy.

 1. You can get into your dream home sooner

-The most obvious benefit of saving for a house first is that you’ll have the mortgage down payment saved up sooner.
-This means you can potentially buy a house years sooner than if you’d chosen to prioritize student loan debt payoff first.
+The most obvious benefit of saving for a house first is that you’ll have the mortgage down payment saved up faster.
+It could mean you’ll be able to buy a house sooner than if you’d chosen to prioritize student loan debt payoff first.

-This factor might be especially important for people who really value homeownership and don’t mind carrying that debt a while longer to pay for this privilege.
+This factor might be vital for people who value homeownership and don’t mind carrying that debt longer to pay for this privilege.